How to Understand “Baptism for the Dead” according to 1 Corinthians 15:29’s Early Interpreters

 Conclusion

 These dynamics are the subject of my article “Traditional Conflict Management: How Early Interpreters Address Paul’s Reference to Those Baptized for the Dead (1 Corinthians 15:29).”
+And I explore Chrysostom’s reading still further in my essay in Fresh Perspectives on St John Chrysostom as an Exegete (affiliate disclosure).

 There, you’ll find much fuller discussion of the complex interplay between Paul and the conflicting traditions through which his letters have been received, as well as some reflections the interplay between conflict and tradition, whether that conflict occurs within explicitly religious spheres or not.

-1. Header image provided by Ryan Loughlin
+1. Header image provided by Ryan Loughlin. ↩︎

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.